NetflixUI/restify-graphql/README.md

 ### HTTP Usage

-Once installed at a path, `express-graphql` will accept requests with the parameters:
+Once installed at a path, `restify-graphql` will accept requests with the parameters:

   * **`query`**: A string GraphQL document to be executed.